Background

 In July 2021, the Department for Education confirmed plans to replace this three-route model with a two-route model of A levels and T levels (a new suite of technical qualifications), where most young people pursue one of these qualifications at the age of 16.
 As a result, funding for the majority of BTEC qualifications will be removed.

-The #ProtectStudentChoice campaign coalition of 29 organisations that represent and support staff and students in schools, colleges and universities is deeply concerned about this plan.
+The #ProtectStudentChoice campaign coalition of 28 organisations that represent and support staff and students in schools, colleges and universities is deeply concerned about this plan.
 In our view, it is far too simplistic, and many young people will continue to be better served studying a BTEC rather than an A level or T level-only study programme.
 Our shared priority is to #ProtectStudentChoice by ensuring that AGQs continue to play a major role in the future qualifications landscape.
-You can read our joint position statement here and our joint letter to the Secretary of State for Education here.
+You can read the joint position statement we set out at the start of the campaign here and our most recent joint letter, signed by over 450 school and college leaders, to the Secretary of State for Education here.

 Campaign Partners